-Its over.
-I will always speak to you, and I don't mind if you don't say anything.
+It's over.
+I will always speak to you.
+And I don't mind if you don't say anything.
 Just because you went away, it doesn't mean you're not here anymore.
-Perhaps all I ever needed was this gift, the one you gave to me at the end.
+Perhaps all I ever needed was this gift.

 See more »

 At one point in the film there's a lingering shot of a snail, as if an obvious metaphor that Womb gestates ever so slowly in its story, covering decades of its characters' lives, and does so in such a bleak and loving fashion that it provides you breathing space that sets you thinking in each scene, akin to observing the quietest kid in class who turns out to be the most explosive.
 If you've read the synopsis by now you'd know this film deals with the issues associated with cloning, and finds kindred spirits with films such as Jonathan Glazer's Birth and especially Mark Romanek's Never Let Me Go.